qutip/qutip/doc/guide/guide-states.rst

 >>>expect(sigmaz(),down)
 -1.0

-as well as the composite objects discussed in the next section :ref:`guide_tensor`:
+as well as the composite objects discussed in the next section :ref:`guide-tensor`:

 >>> spin1=basis(2,0)
 >>> spin2=basis(2,1)